stats/space_shooter_server/README.md

 ## Current Tasks

-- [ ] The game needs to spawn bullets
 - [ ] Add primary and secondary attacks to ship ShipBuilder
 - [ ] Track number of ships create and deleted
 - [ ] Track number of enemies killed by type